 This provides a quantitative and less political way of lowering input from lower-quality sources.
-It also promotes less participation from weak forecasters, as they can see that their input has less of an impact on the forecast.
-These types of performance dashboards exist in a few vendors, but forecasting accuracy could be significantly improved if they were universal.
+It also promotes less participation from weak forecasters, as they can see that their input has less impact on the forecast.
+These performance dashboards exist in a few vendors, but forecasting accuracy could be significantly improved if they were universal.

 In all forms of forecasting, an easy way to compare the performance of forecasters is a necessity.
 Forecast inputs must be tracked and reviewed, and adjustments must eventually be made because there are vast quality differences between forecasters.
 These types of dashboards should be considered a best practice in forecasting software design.

 The consensus-based vendors, Inkling Markets, Consensus Point, and Right90, have the most significant focus on bias removal that I have seen.
-Why the statistical vendors lag in this area is an interesting question, and in my view, can be rationally explained by the fact that judgment methods are known to have more bias than statistical methods.
+Why the statistical vendors lag in this area is an interesting question.
+In my view, it can be rationally explained by the fact that judgment methods are known to have more bias than statistical methods.

 Using Bias Removal as a Forecast Improvement Strategy

 It’s tough to find a company that is satisfied with its forecast.
-I have yet to consult with a company that has a forecast accuracy anywhere close to the level that it really could be.
+I have yet to consult with a company with a forecast accuracy anywhere close to the level that it really could be.

-Everything from the use of promotions, to the incentives they have set up internally, to poorly selected or configured forecasting applications, stand in the way of accurate forecasts.
-I often arrive at companies and have to deliver the bad news about how their forecast systems are mismanaged, and I am sometimes asked by a director, who is worn out by funding continuous improvement initiatives for forecasting
+Everything from the use of promotions to the incentives they have set up internally to poorly selected or configured forecasting applications stand in the way of accurate forecasts.
+I often arrive at companies and deliver the bad news about how their forecast systems are mismanaged.
+I am sometimes asked by a director, who is worn out by funding continuous improvement initiatives for forecasting.

 “But why have our results not improved.”